-- □ Confirm the clinical presentation of the patient. - □ Ascertain what testing has been done, including lab testing, lumbar puncture, and MRI. - □ Notify EAIDU of suspect case of AFM at (800) 252-8239 or (512) 776-7676. - □ Ask the treating physician, preferably the neurologist, to complete the Acute Flaccid Myelitis: Patient Summary Form. - o EAIDU does NOT recommend that the LHD complete the form themselves. - □ Submit the Acute Flaccid Myelitis: Patient Summary Form to EAIDU. - O CDC also requires a copy of the History & Physical (H&P), MRI report, MRI images (on CD), Neurology consult notes, EMG report (if done), Infectious disease consult notes (if available), vaccination record, and diagnostic laboratory reports for patients reported with suspect AFM.
+- □ Confirm the clinical presentation of the patient. - □ Ascertain what testing has been done, including lab testing, lumbar puncture, and MRI. - □ Notify EAIDU of suspect case of AFM at (800) 252-8239, (512) 776-7676, or AFMTexas@dshs.texas.gov. - □ Ask the treating physician, preferably the neurologist, to complete the Acute Flaccid Myelitis: Patient Summary Form. - EAIDU does NOT recommend that the LHD complete the form themselves. - □ Submit the Acute Flaccid Myelitis: Patient Summary Form to EAIDU. - □ CDC also requires (send to EAIDU):

+- History & Physical (H&P)

+- MRI report of the brain and spine

+- MRI images of the brain and spine uploaded to Ambra (contact EAIDU for link and CDC ID#)

+- Neurology consult notes for brain and spine

+- Vaccination record

+- Diagnostic laboratory reports.

+- EMG report (if done)

+- Infectious disease consult notes (if available)

+- MRI images should, ideally, be sent via the CDC Ambra portal and are not required to be sent at the time of initial Patient Summary Form and medical record information.

+- o In the event of a death, also send:

+- Hospital discharge summary

+- Death certificate

+- Autopsy report.

-- MRI images should, ideally, be sent via the CDC Ambra portal or on a CD are not required to be sent at the time of initial Patient Summary Form and paper medical record information. - In the event of a death, copies of the hospital discharge summary, death certificate, and autopsy report should also be sent to DSHSEAIDU. - o EAIDU will obtain approval from CDC for testing. - □ Collect specimens, if possible, within 24 hours of onset of limb weakness, and to submit to DSHS Austin laboratory (Table 1).
-CDC has requested LHDs and providers do not submit directly to the CDC. - □ DSHS will forward appropriate specimens onto the CDC for testing. - □ Submit MRI images on a CD to appropriate department at CDC as directed by EAIDU. - □ Complete 60 Day Follow Up section of Acute Flaccid Myelitis: Patient Summary Form and submit to EAIDU.
+- EAIDU will obtain approval from CDC for testing.

+- □ Collect specimens, if possible, within 24 hours of onset of limb weakness, and to submit to DSHS Austin laboratory (Table 1).
+CDC has requested LHDs and providers do not submit directly to the CDC.

+- □ DSHS will forward appropriate specimens onto the CDC for testing.

+- □ Complete 60 Day Follow Up section and 6-Month Follow Up Section of Acute Flaccid Myelitis: Patient Summary Form and submit to EAIDU, based on date of limb weakness onset date.